Olivia Savvas

-Olivia Madison Savvas (born 1996) is an Australian politician.
+Olivia Madison Savvas (born 22 May 1996) is an Australian politician.
 She has been a Labor member of the South Australian House of Assembly since the 2022 state election, representing Newland.
-She replaced the Liberal politician, Richard Harvey, who had held the seat since 2018.
+With a swing of 5.4 per cent, she defeated the incumbent Liberal Party member, Richard Harvey, who had held the seat since 2018.
+Prior to the election, the ABC election analyst Antony Green stated that since its establishment in 1976, Newland has had a history of following the state electoral trend, and was previously held by Labor between 2006 and 2018.